 The goal of timestomping is to edit the timestamps being displayed and reported to the end user and incident responders in an attempt to make it seem as though the file doesn’t fall into the timeline of other detected malicious activity.
 When the incident responder starts reviewing alerts, logs, and other artifacts from the infected machine, a timestomped file might fall outside of the scope of investigation if the timestamps are maliciously manipulated.
 The result could be an undetected malicious file that can persist on the infected endpoint.

 Often, though, this activity can be detected by comparing multiple timestamps associated within the MFT record corresponding to the file in question.
-The NTFS Timestamp Mismatch artifact, new in AXIOM 4.4, attempts to give you a starting point in the incident response investigations in which you suspect timestomping may have occurred.
+The NTFS Timestamp Mismatch artifact, gives you a starting point in the incident response investigations in which you suspect timestomping may have occurred.
 Here is how it works!

 Within an MFT record of a file stored within a NTFS endpoint, there are multiple sections, or attributes, that contain various types of information about a file.
 For this new artifact, we will be focusing on the $Standard_Information ($SI) and $File_Name ($FN) attributes.
 Both sections of the MFT record contain sets of timestamps: Created, Accessed, Modified, and MFT Modified.